 Choose an endpoint

+The types of data that we can retrieve using the API are listed on the left side of the documentation.
 For this tutorial, we will import from the Consumer Price Index endpoint.
 This endpoint provides us with 10+ years of consumer price index data.

-Click the Test Endpoint option to run the query
+Click the Test Endpoint option to run the query.

 The success message indicates that the endpoints are functioning correctly.

-Import data to Google Sheets
+Import the data to Google Sheets

-Select Custom API from the list of sources
+Select Custom API from the list of sources.

 Then expand the Details tab and enter the following as headers: